Italian Runner Wins Venice Marathon After All The Favorites Take A Wrong Turn

 Led astray by a guide motorcycle, the small pack of runners leading the marathon followed the errant rider several hundred meters off course and apparently onto a main thoroughfare.
 A video captured the crucial, crushing moment the runners learned of the error and turned back.

-Delayed by about 2 minutes, according to The Associated Press, the favorites ultimately lost out to Eyob Gebrehiwet Faniel, a local who was reportedly running in only his second marathon.
+Delayed by about 2 minutes, according to The Associated Press, the favorites ultimately lost out to Eyob Ghebrehiwet Faniel, a local who was reportedly running in only his second marathon.
 Faniel, who has been referred to by both surnames, runs for the Venice Marathon Club.
 The Eritrean-born Italian made his official marathon debut in Florence last year, as noted by the International Association of Athletics Federations.

 Now, he is the first Italian man to win the Venice Marathon in 22 years.